PANTHEONtech/vpptop/README.md

 For instructions of how to install VPP from packages, see: <https://wiki.fd.io/view/VPP/Installing_VPP_binaries_from_packages>

 :warning: For full support of interface/node names in vpptop, the VPP version has to be `19.04-3~g1cb333cdf~b41` or newer.
 The release version of VPP 19.04 will not work, because [stats API versioning][stats-version-commit] was added after the release of VPP 19.04 (it was backported to _stable/1904_ branch).

-> NOTE: When installing VPP from packagecloud using [FDio's 1904 repository](https://packagecloud.io/fdio/1904), using `apt-get install vpp` will NOT install the correct VPP version.
-This is because the order of versions in this repository is not correct.
-To install correct VPP version, you should specify version you want install, e.g. `apt-get install vpp=19.04-3~g1cb333cdf~b41`.

 ### Configure VPP